Nitrous Oxide Sedation

 A. Your child will smell a faint sweet aroma and experience a sense of well-being and relaxation.
 Since it may produce a feeling of giddiness or euphoria, it is often called “laughing gas.”
-Children sometimes report dreaming and their arms and legs may feel “tingly.”
-It raises the pain threshold and may even make the time appear to pass quickly.
-If your child is worried by the sights, sounds or sensations of dental treatment, he or she may respond more positively with the use of nitrous oxide/oxygen.
+Their arms and legs may feel “tingly.”
+It raises the patient’s pain threshold and may even make the time appear to pass more quickly.
+If your child is anxious by the sights, sounds, or sensations of dental treatment, he/she may respond more positively with the help of nitrous oxide sedation.

-A. Very safe.
-Nitrous oxide/oxygen is perhaps the safest sedative in dentistry.
+A. Nitrous oxide/oxygen is perhaps the safest sedative in dentistry.
 It is well tolerated.
-It has a rapid onset, is reversible, can be adjusted in various concentrations and is non-allergenic.
-Your child remains fully conscious—keeps all natural reflexes— when breathing nitrous oxide/oxygen.
-He/she will be capable of responding to a question or request.
-Nitrous oxide/oxygen may also be used in combination with other sedative agents.
+It has a rapid onset, is reversible, can be adjusted in various concentrations, and is non-allergenic.
+Your child remains fully conscious when breathing nitrous oxide/oxygen, and is capable of responding to questions or requests.

-Q. Are there any special instructions for nitrous oxide/oxygen?
+Q. Are there any special instructions before nitrous oxide sedation?

-Q. Will nitrous oxide/oxygen work for all children?
+Q. Does nitrous oxide sedation work for all children?